fusioncharts/dev_centre_docs/fusiontime/fusiontime-attributes.md

                 timeFormat: ' ', //Time format
                 // Define the frequency, at which the cyclic time marker will be repeated. repeat {
-			        unit: Year, //Defines the time unit for the time marker.
+			        unit: ' ', //Defines the time unit for the time marker.
-			        multiplier: 5 //Defines the multiplier of the time unit.
+			        multiplier: ' ' //Defines the multiplier of the time unit.
 			    }
             }]
 		}